 Regional Delegate and Regional Delegate Alternate:

-The length of the RD’s term will be one conference cycles (2 years/1 WSC).
-The length of the RD Alternate’s term will be 1 conference cycles (2 years/1 WSC).
+The length of the RD and the RDA’s term will be 2 years.
 RD must be a signer on the Regional bank account.

 The RD Alternate automatically becomes nominated for the position of Regional Delegate and no other nominations are taken until a vote is taken.
 If there are one or more dissenting votes (no’s), then nominations are solicited from the floor, and normal voting procedures are followed.
 If there are no dissenting votes, then s(he) assumes the RD position.

 RD and RD Alternate will be elected every two years, (in odd numbered years beginning in 2013).
 Elections will be held at the Regional Assembly.
 This vote will be a consensus of all GSRs and RCMs present at the Regional Assembly.
+In the event of an unscheduled vacancy, the RD or RDA may be elected by the RCMs at an RSC.
 The newly elected RD and RDA will assume their duties at the RSC immediately following elections.
 The RD Alternate or RD will be the RSC’s one representative to the Southern Zonal Forum.

 RD or RDA will make available to the RSC all reports they obtain from the Southern Zonal Forums which they attend so that they can more effectively communicate what they have learned to the RSC.
 The RD or RDA will obtain CD recordings of the SZF and make them available to the RSC, the cost of which the RSC will pick up.